 In this case, teething may be to blame.
 Most babies begin teething between 4 and 7 months of life, therefore this doesn’t explain why a newborn chews his/her fingers.

 The process of teething is usually painful and for your baby, sucking the fingers may be a means of soothing themselves.
 Rubbing their hands against their hurting gums helps them feel good.

-Teething may also be accompanied by other symptoms such as drooling, frequent waking, and irritability.
+Teething may also be accompanied by other symptoms such as drooling (which may cause a drool rash), frequent waking, and irritability.